Why are there so many unusual names? Station names on the Ou Main Line [Fukushima, Yamagata, Akita]

 Gosannen Station (Senboku District, Akita Prefecture)

-The Gosannen War was a battle that took place in the Oshu region from 1083 (Eiho 3) to 1087 (Kanji 1).
+The Later Three Years' War was a conflict fought in the Oshu region from 1083 to 1087.

-The Gosannen War was a battle in which Minamoto no Yoshiie, the governor of Mutsu and a member of the Minamoto clan, intervened and won an internal conflict within the Kiyohara clan, a powerful clan in Dewa Province.
+Minamoto no Yoshiie, the governor of Mutsu Province, intervened in an internal dispute of the Kiyohara clan, a powerful family in Dewa Province, and emerged victorious.

-With the help of Minamoto no Yoshiie, Kiyohara no Kiyohira, who won the battle, was able to restore his father's surname, Fujiwara, and became the first head of the Oshu Fujiwara clan.
+With the help of Minamoto no Yoshiie, Kiyohara no Kiyohira achieved victory and reverted to his father's surname, Fujiwara, becoming the first head of the Oshu Fujiwara clan.

 There are no express trains or rapid trains stopping at Gosannen Station